-CSMA/CD is considered infeasible in wireless networks for two main constraints.
+CSMA/CD is considered infeasible in wireless networks due to two main constraints.
 First, a wireless transmitter cannot transmit and listen on the same channel simultaneously.
 Even if it could, say with additional hardware, the signal strength of its own transmission (self-signal) would be too strong to detect a collision by the transmitter.
 Second, the wireless channel conditions are different at the transmitter and the receiver.
 Therefore, a collision detected by the transmitter may not indicate a collision at the receiver.
 Limited by these constraints, a wireless transmitter first completes the transmission and then waits for an ACK from the receiver.
 If the ACK does not come back within a timeout duration, the transmitter assumes collision and prepares for retransmission.

 We propose to approximate CSMA/CD for wireless networks with a scheme called CSMA/CN (collision notification).
-The high level idea is simple.
-While receiving a packet, the receiver uses physical layer hints [1] to detect a collision, and immediately notifies the transmitter.
-The transmitter utilizes two antennas, one for normal transmission, and another dedicated to listening for the notification.
+The high-level idea is simple.
+While receiving a packet, the receiver uses physical-layer hints [1] to detect a collision and immediately notifies the transmitter.
+The transmitter utilizes two antennas: one for normal transmission, and another dedicated to listening for the notification.
 Upon detecting the notification, the transmitter aborts its transmission, freeing up the channel for other transmitters in the vicinity.

-Even with an additional listener antenna at the transmitter, two challenges underlie the design of CSMA/CN.
-(1) How does the receiver detect a collision while the packet is being received?
-(2) How does the transmitter detect a collision notification during its own transmission?
-We propose to address both these issues by exploiting signal correlation.
+Even with an additional listener antenna at the transmitter, two challenges underlie the design of CSMA/CN: 1) How does the receiver detect a collision while the packet is being received?
+2) How does the transmitter detect a collision notification during its own transmission?
+We propose to address these issues by exploiting signal correlation.
 This primitive allows for discerning a known bit pattern even in the presence of a strong interference.
 Empowered by the correlation primitive, we develop the complete CSMA/CN protocol.

 The operation of CSMA/CN can be summarized as follows.
 The transmitter has two interfaces tuned to the same channel, one for transmission and another for listening.
-The receiver has a single interface (Figure 1).
-Once communication begins, the receiver exploits preamble correlation to detect the presence of an interference.
-Realizing that the packet is likely to fail, the receiver checks the confidence of incoming bits via physical layer hints from SoftPHY [2, 1].
+The receiver has a single interface (Fig. 1).
+Once the communication begins, the receiver exploits preamble correlation to detect the presence of an interfering frame.
+Realizing that the packet reception is likely to fail, the receiver checks the confidence of incoming bits via physical-layer hints from SoftPHY [1], [2].
 When the receiver is reasonably confident of an error, it initiates a collision notification to the transmitter.
-The notification is a short signature unique to the receiver, also known to the transmitter.
-The transmitter's listening antenna continuously "searches" for this signature using correlation.
-We show that even in the presence of a strong signal from the transmit antenna, signature correlation at the listening antenna can reliably discern the collision notification.
-The transmitter aborts, releasing the channel for nearby transmitters.
+The notification is a short signature